-Mr Zeidman was general counsel to the International Franchise Association throughout his career and has served as special counsel for the Japanese Franchise Association and counsel to a number of US and foreign companies and trade associations.
-He served as the first chairman of the American Bar Association’s antitrust law section’s committee on franchising and as chairman of the franchising law committee of the American Intellectual Property Law Association.
+Mr Zeidman has served as general counsel to the International Franchise Association for virtually his entire career; he received its Free Enterprise Award in 2016.
+He has also served as special counsel for the Japanese Franchise Association and counsel to a number of US and foreign companies and trade associations.
+He served as the first chairman of the American Bar Association’s antitrust law section’s distribution and franchising committee, and as chairman of the franchising law committee of the American Intellectual Property Law Association.

 Mr Zeidman has engaged in a transactional practice, testified on franchising before governmental bodies, participated in judicial and administrative proceedings, taught at universities and appeared before business and professional groups in 35 countries around the world and before the Commission of the European Union, as well as before numerous US congressional committees.
-A number of international governmental organisations have retained him to advise them on the subject of franchising as a technique for international development and for the privatisation of state-owned enterprises: by the Organisation for Economic Cooperation and Development (Paris), for work in central and eastern Europe; by the World Intellectual Property Organization (Geneva), to assist in the development of its Franchising Guide for Developing Countries; by the International Centre for Public Enterprises (Ljubljana), to help create an international franchising databank for use in transitional economies; by the International Executive Service Corps, to introduce franchising into Morocco; by Unidroit, a UN-affiliated agency (Rome), to advise on the issue of the regulation of international franchising; and by the US Agency for International Development (for work with the Indian government, to assist black entrepreneurs in post-apartheid South Africa and to assist the privatisation agencies of the former Soviet Union).
-He served on the International Chamber of Commerce working group on franchising (Paris).
+He has advised a number of government bodies on franchising as a technique for international development and the privatisation of state-owned enterprises; these include the Organisation for Economic Cooperation and Development (Paris), on work in central and eastern Europe; the World Intellectual Property Organization (Geneva), assisting in the development of its franchising guide for developing countries; the International Centre for Public Enterprises (Ljubljana), helping to create an international franchising databank for use in transitional economies; the International Executive Service Corps, introducing franchising into Morocco; Unidroit, a UN-affiliated agency (Rome), advising on the regulation of international franchising; the US Agency for International Development, working with the Indian government to assist black entrepreneurs in post-apartheid South Africa and assisting the privatisation agencies of the former Soviet Union; and the World Bank, on franchising as a non-equity mode of investment in developing countries.
+He served on the International Chamber of Commerce’s working group on franchising (Paris).

 Mr Zeidman has been admitted to practise before the US Supreme Court and in the District of Columbia, New York, Florida and Alabama.
 He graduated with honours from Yale College, where he was named Scholar of the First Rank.
-He was elected chairman of the class council of his class at Yale, received its first Distinguished Service Award and was named its representative to the Association of Yale Alumni.
+He was elected chairman of his class council at Yale, received its first Distinguished Service Award and was named its representative to the association of Yale alumni.
 He received his law degree from Harvard University and also studied at the Harvard Graduate School of Business Administration.
-Mr Zeidman has served as a member of the advisory board of the Yale School of Organisation and Management; as a trustee of the Yale-China Association; and as a member of the advisory board of the DeWitt Wallace Center for Communications and Journalism of the Terry Sanford Institute for Public Policy of Duke University.
-He is a founding member of The Appleseed Foundation and has been appointed to the position of general counsel.
+Mr Zeidman has served as a member of the advisory board of the Yale School of Management; a trustee of the Yale-China Association; and a member of the advisory board of the DeWitt Wallace Center for Communications and Journalism of the Terry Sanford Institute for Public Policy of Duke University.
+He is a founding member of the Appleseed Foundation and has been appointed to the position of general counsel.

-This biography is an extract from The International Who's Who of Franchise Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Franchise which can be purchased from our Shop.